Chinese users play cat-and-mouse with censors amid protests | Technology

 Chinese users play cat-and-mouse with censors amid protests

-Videos of hundreds protesting in Shanghai started to appear on WeChat Saturday night.
-Showing chants about removing COVID-19 restrictions and demanding freedom, they would only stay up for only minutes before being censored.
+Videos of hundreds protesting in Shanghai started to appear on WeChat on Saturday night.
+Showing chants about removing COVID-19 restrictions and demanding freedom, they would stay up only a few minutes before being censored.

-Chinese authorities maintain a tight grip on the country's internet via a complex, multi-layered censorship operation that blocks access to almost all foreign news and social media, and blocks topics and keywords considered politically sensitive or detrimental to the Chinese Communist Party's rule.
-Videos of or calls to protest are usually deleted immediately.

-But images of protests began to spread on WeChat, a ubiquitous Chinese social networking platform used by over 1 billion, in the wake of a deadly fire in the western city of Urumqi Friday.
+But images of protests began to spread on WeChat, a ubiquitous Chinese social networking platform used by over 1 billion, in the wake of a deadly fire Nov.
+24 in the northwestern city of Urumqi.
 Many suspected that lockdown measures prevented residents from escaping the flames, something the government denies.

-The sheer number of unhappy Chinese users who took to the Chinese internet to express their frustration, together with the methods they used to evade censors led to a brief period of time where government censors were overwhelmed, according to Han Rongbin, an associate professor at the University of Georgia's Public and International Affairs department.
+The sheer number of unhappy Chinese users who took to the Chinese internet to express their frustration, together with the methods they used to evade censors, led to a brief period of time in which government censors were overwhelmed, according to Han Rongbin, an associate professor at the University of Georgia's International Affairs department.

-"It takes censors some time to study what is happening and to add that to their portfolio in terms of censorship, so it's a learning process for the government on how to conduct censorship effectively," said Han.
+“It takes censors some time to study what is happening and to add that to their portfolio in terms of censorship, so it's a learning process for the government on how to conduct censorship effectively,” Han said.

 Chinese users started posting images of blank sheets of white paper, said Liu, in a silent reminder of words they weren't allowed to post.

-Others posted sarcastic messages like "Good good good sure sure sure right right right yes yes yes," or used Chinese homonyms to evoke calls for President Xi Jinping to resign, such as "shrimp moss," which sounds like the words for "step down" as well as "banana peel", which has the same initials as Chinese President Xi Jinping.
+Others posted sarcastic messages like “Good good good sure sure sure right right right yes yes yes,” or used Chinese homonyms to evoke calls for President Xi Jinping to resign, such as “shrimp moss,” which sounds like the words for “step down,” and “banana peel,'' which has the same initials as Xi's name.

 But within days, censors moved to contain images of white paper.
 They would have used a range of tools, said Chauncey Jung, a policy analyst who previously worked for several Chinese internet companies based in Beijing.

-A search on Weibo Thursday for the term "white paper" turned up mostly posts that were critical of the protests, with no images of a single sheet of blank paper, or of people holding white paper at protests.
+A search on Weibo on Thursday for the term “white paper” mostly turned up posts that were critical of the protests, with no images of a single sheet of blank paper, or of people holding white papers at protests.

-It's possible to access the global internet from China by using technologies such as virtual private networks that disguise internet traffic, but these systems are illegal and many Chinese internet users access only the domestic internet.
+It's possible to access the global internet from China by using virtual private networks that disguise internet traffic, but these systems are illegal and many Chinese internet users access only the domestic internet.
 Wang does not use a VPN.

 Ou learned of the protests only later, after using a VPN service to access Instagram.